 While traveling through Mexico and Guatemala in 1979, I ventured into Belize and noticed a unique quality that made this little country somehow different and special.

-Six years later I came with a sailboat and a dream to do something that somehow mattered.
-On one of my many sailing trips I found this beautiful farm along the banks of the Moho River.
+Six years later I came to Belize with a sailboat and a dream to impact lives and do something that somehow mattered.
+I found this beautiful farm along the banks of the Moho River.
 Looming high above was a huge Cottonwood Tree – my breath was taken away!

 The dream I had was about sharing the magic and mystique of Belize.
 I saw a chance to create an atmosphere where people could appreciate other cultures and learn something about their own spirit.
 It’s a dream of impacting lives… of exploring new terrain… of creating stories for a lifetime.

 After three years of formulating ideas with my longtime friend and business partner Jeff Pzena we formed Cotton Tree Lodge.
 It took us another three years until we opened our doors in December 2006.
 We have enjoyed every minute of it.

 - Chris Crowell

 Cotton Tree Lodge is located between two Maya villages, San Felipe and Santa Ana.
 Many lodge employees come from these villages, and Cotton Tree Lodge strives to be a good neighbor.

 Both the lodge and guests have made donations of sports equipment and school supplies to the local primary schools.
 Several tours visit Mayan homes and farms in these villages, giving guests an unusual opportunity for cultural interaction and understanding, as well as sending money into the local economy.
 Cotton Tree Lodge partners with Pack for a Purpose to manage the donations.